keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 This section describes how to realize what Specification section determined.

 The following diagram shows components and their interactions to accomplish CIBA flow.
-Beside three parts mentioned earlier, two cache components "Auth Req Context Cache" and "Auth Result Cache" are introduced.
+Beside three parts mentioned earlier, one cache component "Auth Result Cache" is introduced.

 ```
 +------+               +-----------------------------------------------------------------------+